zbouslama/open_maps/README.md

   * [Bokeh](https://bokeh.pydata.org/en/latest/), To make interactive plots in web browsers.
   * [HoloViews](https://bokeh.pydata.org/en/latest/), For simpler handling of interactive plots (built on top of Bokeh).
   * [Geoviews](http://geo.holoviews.org/#), a python library that includes interactive geospacial tools.

+# PROGRESS
+We started implementing source codes for our project GIS Package used : Bokeh (https://bokeh.pydata.org/en/latest/) We created HTML page that includes our programme via FLASK package on Python